-Your recycling bin is collected every two weeks.
+Your recycle bin is collected every two weeks.
 Find out when your bin will be collected.

-Residents have the option of two recycling bin sizes: 120 litre or 240 litre.
+Residents have the option of different recycle bin sizes: 120 litres, 240 litres or 360 litres.
 Please contact Council if you would like to alter your bin size.

 What materials CAN I place in my recycle bin?